 The cabins are tastefully and comfortably furnished.
 Each cabin is equipped with a woodstove and wool blankets for chilly evenings, a private deck that overlooks the river, and stunning views out nearly every window.

-New Guest Cabin – “Cliffside” – 2 doubles, 2-3 singles (2 single cots if needed)
+New Guest Cabin – “Cliffside” – 1 double, 2 singles, 1 fold-out sofa

 Guest room in main lodge for overflow – 1 double, 1 single